newcoding-bootcamp/SYLLABUS/README.md

 #### Learning Objectives

 1. Understand what a variable is
+2. Understand what a string is
+3. Understand what a code comment is
 2. Write a function
 3. Understand what a library is
 4. Use functions in library